 Learning a Language as an Adult

-In the same way that we cannot approach all languages in the same way, we also cannot approach all language learners in the same way.
+Just as we cannot approach all languages in the same way, we also cannot approach all language learners in the same way.
 Each individual has a certain natural propensity or aptitude for learning a foreign language.
 Aptitude is a measurement of one’s natural cognitive ability to learn the language.
 It is not a measure of intelligence, so much as it is an evaluation of how one processes a second language along with other factors that may affect language learning.

-Focus on Language Learning
+Focus on Effective Language Learning

 It is very difficult to concentrate on language learning when overseas.
 First of all, the missionary has to contend with the pressing needs of living there.
-Shopping and getting around town require more than three times the amount of time than they do in the states.
+Shopping and getting around town often require more than three times the amount of time than they do in the states.
 Just living there is a full-time job.
 So much so, that language learning often takes a back seat.
 And the stress produced by an inability to communicate can make the adaptation process much more difficult.

 Methods that Work

-One of the greatest advantages of studying at ISLC before you go is who will teach you and how they will go about it.
+One of the greatest advantages of studying at LCTI before you go is who will teach you and how they will go about it.
 When beginning your journey into this new world, what you desperately need is a fellow traveler.
 You need instructors who have been down the same road.
 You need a mentor.
-ISLC will provide you with several mentors who will be there with you every step of the way and with a whole lot of fun in the process!
+LCTI will provide you with several mentors who will be there with you every step of the way and with a whole lot of fun in the process!
 After all, learning the language is supposed to be an exciting journey into the heart of those God is calling you to.

 Don’t Become a Statistic